 Cover and shelter can be provided for wildlife in many ways.
 Some species of birds and mammals nest and reproduce in cavities.
-Nest boxes and snags (dead, standing trees) can be created for these wildlife species.
+Nest boxes and "snags" (dead, standing trees) can be created for these wildlife species.
 Brush piles can be created to provide cover for many species of birds, reptiles, and small mammals.
 Other properties lack cover on a larger scale impacting larger wildlife species such as white-tailed deer.
 Trees and shrubs can be planted to provide this cover requirement.
 Mowing can be deferred in certain areas to let grasses and weeds (forbs) grow up providing both food, cover and nesting sites for some species of wildlife.
+Reduced stocking rates or grazing deferment will help develop supplemental food and supplemental shelter in the form of fawning cover and nesting cover.
 Fence lines can be allowed or encouraged to grow up in trees, shrubs, and vines in areas where cover is limited.
-Mesquite or other brush can be half cut early in the growing season on provide low growing, ground cover in areas where this is lacking.
+Mesquite or other brush can be half cut early in the growing season on provide low growing, ground cover in areas where this is lacking